DeWanda Wise's Natural Skin-Care Routine Is SO Affordable

 "I think you can always tell when someone is an artist in every aspect of their life.
 Hair, for me, has always been another iteration of how I practice my artistry, especially because it can be molded and sculpted in so many different ways."

 "It was an accident.
-I decided on this hair color for Clara in Underground; she’s Gullah Geechee.
-In the process of researching what it would mean to represent that group of human beings in American history, that was the hair color I chose.
-Because Underground overlapped with the filming of the first season of She's Gotta Have It, it became Nola’s hair color, so I had to keep it.
+I decided on this hair colour for Clara in Underground; she’s Gullah Geechee.
+In the process of researching what it would mean to represent that group of human beings in American history, that was the hair colour I chose.
+Because Underground overlapped with the filming of the first season of She's Gotta Have It, it became Nola’s hair colour, so I had to keep it.
 I’m very non-committal and like to switch it up a lot; thank goodness for braids and weaves.
 This is the longest I’ve had to keep anything besides my husband.

 Advertisement